ACCD is cultivating the next generation of environmental leaders through a hands-on education event dating back to 1979.

 Learn more about the goals of Envirothon.

-Students also cultivate a network of industry professionals through participation in Envirothon.
-During the Allegheny County Envirothon competition, students connect with experts across a variety of STEM (Science, Technology, Engineering, Mathematics) focused fields.
+Additionally, students learn and connect with experts across a variety of STEM (Science, Technology, Engineering, Mathematics) focused fields.
 Over the years, students have connected with:

-Today’s participating youth go on to become tomorrow’s leaders in STEM careers.
+Today's Envirothon students become tomorrow’s leaders in field research, green engineering, conservation science, and community action.
 Dr. Emily Moberg, an alum of Pennsylvania Envirothon, is a perfect example of the competition’s potential to launch young people into a meaningful and impactful career.

 Dr. Emily Moberg works as a Research Lead Specialist at the World Wildlife Fund (WWF) in D.C. while running the National Network for Ocean and Climate Change Interpretation.
 When asked by National Conservation Foundation- Envirothon how engagement in Envirothon can support the next generation, Dr. Moberg stated,